AdaCore/gnatstudio/docs/users_guide/remote.rst

   * plink (Windows tool) in ssh, rsh or telnet mode

   See :ref:`Defining_a_remote_connection_tool` if you need to add a different tool.
-If a tool is not in your path (for example, because it's not installed), it won't appear in the tools list.
+If a tool is not in your path (for example, because it is not installed), it won't appear in the tools list.
 Some tools incompatible with GPS are not displayed either, such as the Microsoft telnet client.